 Reports made via the internal whistleblowing system can be made anonymously and through the use of a post office box.
-Since reporting individuals cannot be identified, there is a system in place to prevent disadvantageous treatment of persons making reports. - 11.
+Since reporting individuals cannot be identified, there is a system in place to prevent - 11.
 Matters relating to procedures for advance payment or reimbursement of expenses arising in the course of Supervisory Board members performing their duties and policies regarding handling of expenses or obligations arising in the course of Supervisory Board members performing their duties